Ḫabūrītum: Associations with other deities

-In Mesopotamia Ḫabūrītum was associated with other deities of western origin, especially Dagan and Ishara.
+In Mesopotamia Ḫabūrītum was associated with other deities of western origin, especially Dagan and Išḫara.
 Wilfred G. Lambert suggested that she should be outright identified with the latter, but this was subsequently proven to be implausible as in at least two documents they appear together as two distinct goddesses.
 In one case, Ḫabūrītum appears alongside Malkum, presumed to be an underworld deity, who might have originated in Syria like her.
 However, Tonia Sharlach notes that it is not impossible that he was a Mesopotamian deity in origin.

 There is evidence that a degree of syncretism occurred between Ḫabūrītum and Inanna, as evidenced by occasional references to offerings made to "Inanna Ḫabūrītum."

 Alfonso Archi proposes that Ḫabūrītum can be identified with Belet Nagar, the goddess of Tell Brak, and by extension possibly also with Hurrian Nabarbi ("she of Nawar").

 Worship

 The cult center of Ḫabūrītum might have been Sikani (si-ga-anki), a city located in the proximity of the head of the river Khabur.
 It is attested in association with her in a document from the reign of Shu-Sin.
 It mentions a priest (sanga) of this goddess hailing from this settlement.
 Based on its location, Tonia Sharlach concludes that Ḫabūrītum was either a goddess belonging to the Hurrian pantheon or at least was worshiped in a "Hurrian-dominated" region.

 In the Ur III period, Ḫabūrītum was introduced to Mesopotamia.
 Most of the available evidence indicates offerings to her were made in the Nippur province of the kingdom of the Third Dynasty of Ur.
 Many other foreign deities entered the Mesopotamian pantheon at the same time, for example Allani, Šauška, Belet Nagar and Belet Dalatim.
 The exact circumstances of this phenomenon remain uncertain.

 Documents from the Garšana archive from the indicate that Simat-Ištaran, a member of the royal family, performed an elūnum ceremony for Ḫabūrītum in Puzrish-Dagan during the reign of Amar-Sin.
 The same celebration dedicated to "Inanna-Ḫabūrītum" was held by Abi-simti in the same time period.
 One text records that she received various metal vessels meant to be used during it.
 The exact nature of the elūnum is presently unknown, but the name was applied in sources from the Ur III and Old Babylonian periods from various locations, including Ur, Umma, Mari and Tell Leilan, to celebrations related to many deities, for example Geshtinanna, Nergal, Nungal, Ishtar of Andarig and the pair Belet-Šuḫnir and Belet-Terraban.